fragomr/Hadoop-Genetic-Algorithm-Variable-Selection/README.md

 The population size has to be divisible by 4 as we are going to select exactly half of it and then need to form crossover pairs from this selected half.

 2.Select Parents such that half of the population is selected selectParents assigns fitness to each chromosome in the population using the fitness function.
-Top 2 chromosomes is terms of fitness are always selected.
+Top 2 chromosomes in terms of fitness are always selected (called as Elitism).
 Then (half population - 2) chromsomes are selected with probability of selection proportinal to fitness of chromosome.

-3.
+3.Crossover
+Crossover function takes 2 chromosomes as arguments and implements crossover at a random location with probability 0.6 So crossover will only hapen 60% of times between 2 randomly selected chromosomes.

+4.Mutation
+With a probability of 0.005, mutation can occur at random location in the chromosome supplied as argument to mutation function.